BestTimesToVisit.com Logo

 Frequently Asked Questions

 I'm planning to drive through the Picos.
-Are the roads challenging, and is it easy to find parking at trailheads?
+Are the roads challenging, and what are some must-see viewpoints accessible by car?

 I'm not fluent in Spanish.
-Will I be able to get by in the villages and mountain refuges?
+Will I be able to get by in the Picos de Europa, especially in smaller villages?

 Ready to Plan Your Trip?